whitequark/blog/source/_posts/2013-04-01-ruby-hacking-guide-ch-11-finite-state-lexer.markdown

 * `EXPR_END`

 Used when there is a possibility that the statement is terminal.
-For example, after a literal or brackets.
+For example, after a literal or a closing parenthesis.
 Except for cases when `EXPR_ENDARG` is used

 * `EXPR_ENDARG`